 How much hardwood flooring do I need for the project?
 How to measure out the room size and calculate the final cost?

 There are many online tools around Internet, which are completely free and no-obligation and help you calculate the final price and how much wood flooring you are going to need.
 They are simple to use and you simply need to answer a few questions about the room size and dimensions.
 Another option is to ask for a professional help.
-Usually this won’t cost you anything, because many professional hardwood floor installation companies offer free estimations and also the experts can visit you in convenient for you time and do the precise measurement and calculation.
-Even if you have to pay some additional costs, we recommend you to settle on the second option, otherwise you could pay a lot more money, when overbuying too much wooden material.
+Usually, this won’t cost you anything, because many professional hardwood floor installation companies offer free estimations and also the experts can visit you at a convenient time and do the precise measurement and calculation.
+Even if you have to pay some additional costs, we recommend you to settle on the second option, otherwise, you could pay a lot more money when overbuying too much wooden material.

-Where can I get trims and moldings for a finishing touch from?
+Where can I get trims and mouldings for a finishing touch from?

-Trims and moldings are also important to be installed after the wood floor installation, because they will add the finishing touch and make the room look more polished and finished.
-In addition, every expert knows that expansion gap have to be left during every installation in order to prevent many problems and potential issues happening.
-This gap is located between the floor and the walls and can be easily hide with a trim and molding.
+Trims and mouldings are also important to be installed after the wood floor installation because they will add the finishing touch and make the room look more polished and finished.
+In addition, every expert knows that an expansion gap has to be left during every installation in order to prevent many problems and potential issues from happening.
+This gap is located between the floor and the walls and can be easily hidden with trim and moulding.
 You can buy yours in the same store, where you purchase the flooring materials and choose them to match the whole floor.

 How about pets and wooden flooring?

 In fact, pets can pretty much leave a lot of imperfections on your newly installed and well-maintained hardwood floor.
 To prevent their nails from scratching the top veneer, simply make sure you keep their nails trimmed.
 Also, remove immediately the dirt and dust they leave.